travis-ci/docs-travis-ci-com/user/languages/community-supported-languages.md

    from the job's data and display it.
 Clone the `travis-web` repository, add your language to the `app/utils/keys-map.coffee` file and submit a pull request for this change.

+1. Other bits

+   If you want to support build matrix expansion based on various language versions (e.g., Ruby 2.2, 2.1, etc.), there is an extra bits that needs to happen.

+   This part, unfortunately, needs to be coordinated with the Travis CI team, so do let us know if you want to have this done.

 It is important to note that languages are configured at build time, thus components are downloaded every time a job runs.